smiley22/ARM.JS/Readme.md

 ARM.JS is a simulator for the ARMv4T instruction set architecture (as is used by the ARM7TDMI and others), written in Javascript.
 It also features a GNU-like ARM assembler.
 You can [try it out](http://smiley22.github.io/ARM.JS/) in your favourite web browser.

+You can also compile your own C programs using the GNU ARM Embedded Toolchain and then run them in the simulator in your browser.

+To make things a bit more interesting, the project provides a simple virtual development board with a couple of hardware devices to play around with.
+More specifically, the virtual dev-board features:

+* ARM7TDMI-like Processor
+* 512kb flash ROM
+* 32kb static RAM
+* 8 LEDs
+* 10 Push Buttons (Mapped to Keyboard keys 0-9)
+* 2-line LCD
+* Programmable Interrupt Controller
+* 2x UARTs (16750)

+You can take a look at the [datasheet](Docs/DevBoard_Datasheet.pdf) for the memory map and a description of the memory-mapped HW registers.
+Or just look at the provided ARM assembly and [C program examples](C/).

 This project is purely academic in service of my personal curiosity.